 Gravel roads were originally constructed when speeds on side roads were under 45 MPH.
 Past generations were pleased to just get through to their homes.
 By nature the surface of these roads decomposes rapidly and dust and pot holes result.
 Increased traffic especially at high speeds accelerates this process.
 The roads can be graded, but that decreases the effectiveness of the chloride placed on the road for dust control.
 Smoother roads and dry material lead to increased speeds and a significant dust problem.
 Residents will need to choose.
 Dust and rapidly changing road conditions are unfortunately a reality of rural living.
 Over the years some township roads were blacktopped or were surfaced with crushed blacktop.
 We now have most residents living within one mile of a hard surfaced road.
 Some additional roads are projected for blacktopping.
 The availability of tax dollars for additional blacktopping may be limited in the future and this will of course determine when additional hard surfacing can be done.

 Cost is a major factor.
-At as much as $150,000 a mile (2003) for road preparation and blacktopping, a major burden is placed on our tax payers.
 The current increase in oil prices has led to significant increases in blacktopping costs.
-(Petroleum is a major component n blacktop.)
-It could cost 8 to10 million dollars to blacktop all the roads in McMillan.
-We have had an aggressive blacktopping program in place since1990.
+(Petroleum is a major component in blacktop.)
+It could cost 8 to 10 million dollars to blacktop all the roads in McMillan.
+We have had an aggressive blacktopping program in place since 1990.
 Soil in many areas such as Wisconsin Rapids is sandy unlike our heavy clay soils.
 There, the frost has less impact on the road bed and thus the blacktop.
 Drainage is much less of an issue and less base (aggregate) is needed.
 Even in townships like Rock or Lincoln, to our south near Marshfield, much less road base preparation is required than here in McMillan with our clay soils.
 Thus, it is much more expensive for us to properly prepare and blacktop a mile of roadway.

 If you discover a potentially dangerous situation on our roads, notify the town hall immediately.
 If it is after hours, please notify any town official.
 If you see someone consistently speeding or not stopping for a stop sign please call the Marathon County Sheriff’s Department (715-849-7785).
 Give them the time of day it is occurring and as much information as possible about the violator.

 Yes.
 Residents were able to get the state law changed authorizing McMillan to withdraw from the Marathon County Library System and join the Marshfield Library.
 The same amount of taxes that would be withheld from McMillan property taxes and paid to Marathon County for library services is now instead sent to the Marshfield Public Library.
-In 2004, $65,433 was paid to the Marshfield library.
-This allows McMillan residents to use this amount of services at the Marshfield Library.
+In 2022, $87,916 was paid to the Marshfield Library.
 While residents are encouraged to use the library, they should not check out more materials than are needed.
 If usage increases, additional McMillan tax dollars will be required to be paid to Marshfield.
 This service, while convenient and necessary, is not really free.

 Contact the town clerk (715-389-1338).
 They will explain the reservation procedure and fee information.
 See also information under parks on this website.
 The remainder of the park is open to the public during daylight hours.
 (It cannot be reserved for private use.)
 Children playing in this area should be under adult supervision.
 Trash must be taken with you when you leave.